Have a laptop with 8GB of RAM and want to run AI locally?

 Ollama for regular tasks, ChatGPT/Claude for complex ones.

-in the article Ollama vs ChatGPT vs Claude: when local AI is better.
+More details in the article Ollama vs ChatGPT vs Claude: When Local AI is Better.

 How much disk space is needed?

-loaded models can be deleted with the command ollama rm model_name.
+Downloaded models can be removed with the command ollama rm model_name.

 If you plan to regularly work with local AI — definitely yes.